-A significant insight can be obtained in the various government strategies by analyzing separately the behavior of the total government take with respect to volume, price and costs and through the analysis of the government participation.
+A significant insight can be obtained in the various government strategies by analyzing separately the behavior of the total government take with respect to volume, price and costs.

 Chart 7 provides an overview of all 580 fiscal systems in terms of progressivity as published in the World Rating of Oil and Gas Terms.